Justsubh01/OpencvImageProcessing/Geometric Translation/Image translation,rotation, scaling/README.md

  ---

-**Rotation=>** Rotation is also a form of translation,OpenCv provides closer control over the creation of this matrix through the function, getRotaionMatrix2D.
+**Rotation=>** Rotation is also a form of translation,OpenCv provides closer control over the creation of this matrix through the function, getRotaionMatrix2D.OpenCV provides closer control over the creation of this matrix through the function, getRotationMatrix2D .
+We can specify the point around which the image would be rotated, the angle of rotation in degrees, and a scaling factor for the image.
+Once we have the transformation matrix, we can use the warpAffine function to apply this matrix to any image.

 ```
 # Create matrix translation_mat for rotation
 translation_mat = np.float32([[1,0, int(0.5*num_cols -100)], [0,1,int(0.5*num_rows-185)]])